 CROP Infrastructure Corp.
-(CSE:CROP, OTC:CRXPF) is a publicly traded Canadian corporation enabling licensed cannabis producers to achieve sector growth by providing capital for the acquisition of land, real estate, branding and infrastructure for their operations.
-Sensing increasing potential in the US cannabis market, CROP Infrastructure is an early mover with operations in a variety of states—Washington, California and Nevada, particularly—and has also entered Italy and Jamaica.
+(CSE:CROP, OTC:CRXPF, Frankfurt:2FR) is a publicly traded Canadian corporation enabling licensed cannabis producers to achieve sector growth by providing capital for the acquisition of land, real estate, branding and infrastructure for their operations.
+Sensing increasing potential in the US cannabis market, CROP Infrastructure is an early mover with operations in Washington, California and Nevada.

-CROP Infrastructure began rolling out its business model in Washington State and is in the process of constructing a 43,680-square-foot cannabis production facility.
-This is in partnership with three brands that will continue to develop as they partner with the company: Evolution, Tiffany and Trikom.
-Once the 43,680 square-foot canopy is complete and in full-scale production, CROP Infrastructure anticipates the facility will have tenant production potential of 2,000 pounds per month.
+CROP Infrastructure began rolling out its business model in Washington State and is in the process of constructing a 43,680-square-foot cannabis production facility in partnership with three brands: Evolution, Tiffany and Trikom.
+Once the facility is fully-operational, CROP Infrastructure expects it to produce approximately 2,000 pounds of cannabis per month.
+In February 2019, the company commenced sales.

-The company has also entered into a membership purchase agreement with Humboldt Holdings LLC., under which CROP Infrastructure invested $2 million in land, equipment and the development of 20,000 square feet of canopy in California, which has been added onto the existing 10,000-square-foot greenhouse on the property.
-The entire 30,000 square-feet is now operational and the first harvest has been completed.
+The company has also entered into a membership purchase agreement with Humboldt Holdings LLC., under which CROP Infrastructure invested $2 million in land, equipment and the development of 20,000 square feet of canopy in California.
+The 30,000 square-foot facility is fully-operational.
 CROP Infrastructure currently has a 49 percent stake in Humboldt Holdings and retains the option to gain an additional 20 percent for $1 million.